 - Once the potato is grated into the pan, use your spatula to distribute the shredded potato so that it evenly covers the pan.
 Make sure you leave no tall piles and no lonely bits at the edges.
 This will help them to cook evenly.
 Sprinkle it with salt, seasoned salt, or whatever you like.

 - Let it fry for 5 to 10 minutes, depending the amount of potato and the hotness of the pan.
 Meanwhile, make your coffee.

 - When the hash browns are cooked to a brownness that you like, flip them over (if you're lucky, the whole mass will flip over at once, as it did here).
 Cook for perhaps another five minutes on the other side.

-- Ready to serve!
+- Your hash browns are ready to serve!
 If you want to fry an egg after this, let the pan cool for a few minutes.
-Potatoes cook at very high heat, and you will burn your egg if you immediately use the same pan, as I found out the hard way.
+Potatoes cook at very high heat, and you will burn your egg if you immediately use the same pan (as I found out the hard way).

-- If you cook a larger amount of hash browns, the cooking time will take longer.
+- If you cook a larger amount of hash browns, the cooking time will be longer.